 - Slowly pull the release film down the wall, allowing the rolled up material to unfurl

 - Lightly smooth out air bubbles with wallpaper trowel

 - Continue until all the release film has been removed

 - Pull back and reposition material (if necessary) as it unfurls

-- Use a roller to ensure adhesion at seams (overlaps).
-Figure 1
+- Use a hand roller to ensure adhesion

-- Proceed to next step, ensuring a 3” (8 cm) minimum overlap to the adjoining material, always in a weatherboard manner
+- Install next section, ensuring a 8 cm (3”) minimum overlap to the adjoining material, always in a shingle fashion

 - Avoid scoring the membrane at locations where the material overlaps onto the adjacent piece.